highcharts/highcharts_flutter/README.md

 Other examples must be initialized by creating a Flutter project before running samples.
 This is done with `flutter create .` inside the specific demo folder.
 Afterwards the demo can be ran with `flutter run`.

+We also have a [video tutorial](https://www.youtube.com/watch?v=_6wvHENjpwk) to show you how to create your first chart.